Stephen's succession to the throne (1135)

-William Rufus, the King of England since 1087 died in 1100 and because he died without having any children his younger brother Henry claimed the English throne and became the next King of England.
-In Normandy, William and Henry had another brother called Robert.
-Robert was older than Henry and the Normans in England wanted Robert to become King instead of Henry.
-Henry had been born in England at Selby in Yorkshire and the English people regarded him as a Englishman.
+illiam Rufus, the King of England since 1087 died in 1100 and because he died without having any children his younger brother Henry claimed the English throne and became the next King of England as Henry I. In Normandy, William and Henry had another brother called Robert.
+Robert was older than Henry and the Normans in England wanted Robert to become the King of England instead of Henry.
+Henry had been born in England at Selby in Yorkshire and the English people regarded him as an Englishman.
 The English nobles preferred to see an Englishman on the throne rather than another Norman like William Rufus.
 Robert was returning from the Crusades when William died and was unable to prevent Henry becoming King of England.

-Henry married Matilda Edith, the great-grandchild of Edmund Ironside who was King of England for a few months in 1016.
-The marriage strengthened the English peoples' support for Henry but it was not liked by the Norman barons living in England.
+Henry married Matilda Edith, the great-grandchild of Edmund Ironside who had been King of England for a few months in 1016.
+The marriage strengthened the English peoples' support for Henry but it was unpopular with the Norman barons living in England.

 In 1101 Robert crossed the English Channel from Normandy with an army intent on taking the English throne from Henry.
 In July Robert landed at Portsmouth and marched north to Alton on the way to London.
 He was met by a strong English army and decided the best course of action would be to sign a peace treaty.
 Henry and Robert both signed The Treaty of Alton and Robert gave up his claim to the English throne in return for 3,000 marks a year from Henry.
 The agreement also ensured that Robert's supporters in England would not be punished.
 In 1106 Henry crossed to Normandy attacking and capturing Robert.
 Robert was transported back to England and then to Wales where he was imprisoned in Cardiff Castle until his death.
 Henry added the lands of Normandy to his domain.